2022 Winning Record

 RMSP PAC has made a point this cycle to identify dynamic candidates early in their primaries, launching the “Main Street Majority Maker” program to support conservative, commonsense candidates who will be key to ensuring a Republican House Majority this fall.

-Thus far in the 2022 cycle, RMSP PAC has won the last 22 out of 23 primaries it has been involved in, securing primary wins for candidates in key swing districts, adding four new Republican members to Congress, and protecting incumbents.
+In the 2022 cycle, RMSP PAC won 22 out of 23 primaries it has been involved in, securing primary wins for candidates in key swing districts, adding four new Republican members to Congress, and protecting incumbents.

 We endorsed Commander Jake Ellzey in his successful campaign -- and upset victory over Susan Wright in the special election runoff for Congress in TX-6, a North Texas district seat that opened after the passing of Rep. Ron Wright from coronavirus.
 Jake served as a fighter pilot, completing 20 years of service as the Air Boss on the U.S.S.
 Ronald Reagan aircraft carrier.
 Ellzey was deployed nine times during his military career, including five combat tours by air and one by ground with Seal Team 5, and received two Bronze Stars and eight Air Medals.
 He served Texas as a commissioner on the Texas Veterans Commission and is currently a commercial airline pilot based out of DFW.